hoast/hoast/CONTRIBUTING.md

 + **Instruction manual**: The `README.md` introduces the project and provides instructions on how to use the package.
 + **Change log**: The `CHANGELOG.md` lists what has changed in which version.
 Add your changes under the `UNRELEASED` header, if not already there feel free to add it.
 Then create sub-headers with the type of changes either `Added`, `Changed`, `Fixed`, or `Removed` where you will list the changes.
 + **Commit message**: Commit messages should summarize what has essentially been written to the change log.

-### Write examples

-In order to help people

-### Write tests

-Sometimes tests need to be added, improved, or updated to reflect recent changes, be sure to run the current tests and make changes if necessary.
-Tests can be ran using `% yarn workspaces run test` or `% yarn workspace <package-name> run test` for a specific test.
-GitHub actions will automatically run the tests when a pull request is submitted.
-Your pull request will not be merged until all test are passed.

 ### Sign off commits